marsbard/puppet-alfresco/README.md

 #### <a name='puppetmodule'></a>Use it as a puppet module

+If you do not have a puppetmaster server, please ignore this section and check out [the standalone installer](#standalone)

 It can also be used as a puppet module, for example if you have a puppet master you can do: